BinaryResearch/centrifuge-toolkit/README.md

 ## Usage

+*Developed in a Linux environment.
+Not tested on Windows or MacOS.

 Detailed walkthroughs can be found in the [notebooks](https://github.com/BinaryResearch/centrifuge/tree/master/notebooks).
 Code snippets are located in the [examples](https://github.com/BinaryResearch/centrifuge/tree/master/examples) folder.

 - [Introduction to Centrifuge](https://github.com/BinaryResearch/centrifuge/blob/master/notebooks/Introduction%20to%20Centrifuge.ipynb) provides an overview of Centrifuge's features and an explanation of how the tool works.